kari0219/2017-fall-main/assignment/a1/README.md

 While we're releasing them at the same time, we strongly recommend that you do that [Assignment 0](../a0/) first to verify that you're all set up with IPython and TensorFlow.

-**Hint:** James will be going through Assignment 1 in the extra office hour in Week 2 (TBD).
+**Hint:** James will be going through Assignment 1 in the extra office hour in Week 2 (September 6 2017 at 7pm).
 Please come with your questions!

 The information theory notebook is designed to be self-contained and not depend on the async or readings.
 The async, however, will reference a number of concepts from this notebook - so we hope that it serves as useful background!